 Carlos Pizza is one for spontaneous get togethers.
 It’s located at One Destination, 15 minutes or so from where we live and where a handful more of restaurants are located.
 You can actually pick one when you get there….like we did, we can’t decide on where to dine so we ended up there as they serve pizza.
-Who says no to pizza?
-I’d say the food is reasonably priced if not cheap.
-There were a dozen of us and I paid less than what I actually expected…

 We ordered diverse pizza and pasta, buffalo wings with beer and other drinks.
 It was summer so the winds weren’t as strong.
-We dined al fresco sans the jacket. 🙂 Back in the days we always tuck our jackets when visiting Tagaytay.
+We dined al fresco sans the jacket. 🙂 Back in the days, we always tuck our jackets when visiting Tagaytay.

 I don’t normally post photos of myself for fear that my readers would scurry away but let me take this chance to congratulate my bestfriend for her pregnancy (she’s in yellow).
 After we finished eating, I taught her bits and pieces about her new camera. 🙂